echau4/TestApp/README.md

 - set up HTTPS to transmit data to server
 - Figure out database to use
 - Make save and get function to save and get data from data storage place
+- Rough draft of prospectus
+- Set up a time to meet with thesis advisors to review draft and progress
+- Creation of an annotated bibliography